 Slackware ARM's primary goal is still to provide as much as possible a full port Slackware x86 (some packages have not been built since they are x86 only, whilst some have been added for to support ARM platforms).
 The primary target for the project is a suitably equipped ARM netbook/laptop, but many users find Slackware ARM suitable for other purposes including embedded systems.

 Initially Slackware ARM was developed using a cross-development platform called "Scratchbox" which enabled the packages to be built in a pseudo native ARM environment on a fast X86 machine.
 After enough of the system was built, compilation switched to native builds on two StrongARM 287MHz (overclocked from 200 & 233MHz) RiscPCs.

 Development then moved to a Castle Iyonix ARM 600MHz XScale desktop machine which sped up the development cycle considerably.

-Today Slackware ARM is built natively on three Marvell SheevaPlugs, a Marvell OpenRD Client, and a TrimSlice Pro.
+Today Slackware ARM is built natively on a Trimslice Pro, and a handful of Banana Pi's.
 We use distcc to distribute the builds across a cluster of 21 x86/64 cores running a cross compiler.

 The build farm has hard core pictures of the devices, hard at work building your favourite distribution!